liv-ac-uk/comp122/labs/leapYears/README.md

 In our Gregorian calendar, a leap year is a year that is divisible by `4`, except if it is also divisible by `100`, in which case it's a leap year only if it's divisible by `400`.
 So `1980`, `2000`, and `2016` are all leap years, while `1900`, `2001`, and `2018` are not.

 Initial code for the program LeapYear.java has been given.
-When run the user will input a year, which will be read in as an integer (`int year = Terminal.nextInt();`).
+When run the user will input a year, which will be read in as an integer (`int year = Comp122.getInt();`).
 Implement the rest of the function isLeapYear which will use Java's `if-then-else` construct to return a boolean value from the function and print this to the console.
 Do not modify the `main()` method.

 {% spoiler "Hint" %}
 Use the modulo operator `%` to test if a number divides perfectly by another. `n % 400` returns the remainder when `n` is divided by `400`, so `(n % 400 == 0)` evaluates to `true` if and only if `n` is exactly divisible by `400`.